mattTea/bank/problem_breakdown.md

 7. Print statement shows all activity on account
     - Break this down...

-    1. account.activity is an array
+    1. account.transactions is an array (and now combines deposits and withdrawals)
-    2. account.activity is of length deposits.length + withdrawals + length
-    3. actually, just join deposits and withdrawals into one 'transactions' array (with a type attribute for each)
     2. account.printStatement is ordered with newest first